2023–2025 world oil market chronology: 2023

 In the first full week of March, oil fell 3 percent due to concerns about U.S. and European interest rates, though not as much as it could have due to good U.S. economic news, with Brent finishing at $82.68 and WTI at $76.68.
 The next week, as a result of the March 2023 United States bank failures, Brent fell almost 12 percent to $72.97 a barrel, the most since December, and WTI fell 13 percent to $66.74, the most in a year.
+Declines continued until both indexes reached their lowest point since 2021.
+The first quarter ended with the second week of gains, with lower supplies in some areas and U.S. inflation decreasing.
+Brent finished with the more actively traded futures at $79.89 down 5 percent for the month and WTI was up 9 percent for the week, but down 2 percent for the month, to $75.67.